Drew Allar

-Drew Patrick Allar (born March 8, 2004) is an American football quarterback who currently plays for the Penn State Nittany Lions.
+Drew Patrick Allar (born March 8, 2004) is an American college football quarterback for the Penn State Nittany Lions of the Big Ten Conference.

-Early life and high school career
+Early life

 Allar grew up in Medina, Ohio and attended Medina High School.
 He became Medina's starting quarterback as a sophomore and passed for 1,802 yards and 23 touchdowns.
 Allar passed for 2,962 yards with 26 touchdowns during his junior season.
 As a senior, he completed 305 of 509 pass attempts (59.9%) for 4,444 yards and 48 touchdowns with seven interceptions and also rushed for 406 yards and nine touchdowns.
-Following the end of the season Allar was named Ohio Mr. Football.
-Over the course of his high school career Allar completed 630 of 1,149 pass attempts for 9,103 yards and 98 touchdowns with 20 interceptions.
+Following the end of the season, Allar was named Ohio Mr. Football.
+Over the course of his high school career, Allar completed 630 of 1,149 pass attempts for 9,103 yards and 98 touchdowns with 20 interceptions.

 Allar was initially rated a three-star recruit and committed to Penn State.
-After committing, he was later re-rated to a four-star recruit by most recruiting services and later as a five-star prospect by 247Sports.com.
+After committing, he was later re-rated to a four-star recruit by most recruiting services and later as a five-star prospect by 247Sports.

 College career

 Allar joined the Penn State Nittany Lions as an early enrollee in January 2022.
 He was named the Nittany Lions' backup quarterback entering the 2022 season opener.
 Allar made his college debut in the season opener against Purdue, completing two passes on four attempts for 26 yards when starter Sean Clifford left the game due to an apparent knee injury.
-He played in nine games, all coming off of the bench, during his freshman season and completed 35 of 44 pass attempts for 344 yards and four touchdowns while also rushing for 52 yards and one touchdown.
+He played in nine games, all coming off of the bench, during his freshman season and completed 35 of 60 pass attempts for 344 yards and four touchdowns while also rushing for 52 yards and one touchdown.

+On October 11, 2025, Allar suffered a season-ending ankle injury in a loss against Northwestern.
+Due to NCAA regulations, he cannot medically redshirt the season, making this a college career-ending injury as well.